 New York has been champing at the bit for the Supreme Court to repeal the Professional and Amateur Sports Protection Act (PASPA), having enacted the New York Gaming Economic Development Act in 2013 that would allow for its four state-run casinos to offer legal sports betting once that occurred.

-But unlike in states like New Jersey and Delaware, where both brick-and-mortar and online sports betting were introduced within months of the SCOTUS decision, sports betting advocates have faced resistance in their quest to join the party.
-While New York seems prepared to move forward with a slow rollout of legal sports betting, online sports betting could take a while longer.
+But unlike in states like New Jersey and Delaware, where both brick-and-mortar and online sports betting were introduced within months of the SCOTUS decision, sports betting advocates faced resistance in their quest to join the party.
+While New York is moving forward with a gradual rollout of legal sports betting, online sports betting could take a while longer.

 Mobile sports wagering was not made part of the state’s recent budget, as the Senate and Assembly appear to be at odds on whether to make mobile sports betting a budget priority for 2019.
 Governor Andrew Cuomo also remains lukewarm on the prospects of mobile sports betting in New York – in particular, whether allowing the practice is constitutional.
 With mobile betting omitted from the state budget, a standalone bill has been crafted in an effort to speed up the timeline.